imyimang/discord-gemini-chat-bot/docs/en/q3_en.md

 ![圖6](../images/6.png)
 You can directly click "Save" without naming if you prefer.

-4.Export your prompt.
+4.Export your history.
 Click "Get code" to export
 ![圖7](../images/7.png)

 Choose "Python"

-This segment is your prompt.
+This segment is your history.
 ![圖9](../images/8.png)

 5.Go back to `call_api.py`

 ![圖11](../images/9.png)

-You just need to replace the highlighted segment with your own prompt.
+You just need to replace the highlighted segment with your own history.

 ![圖12](../images/10.png)